Monroe Co. woman dead from injuries after being assaulted by husband

+A Lambertville man is behind bars, accused of beating his wife to death on Friday.

-According to the sheriff's office, deputies were dispatched to a 911 call of an in-progress domestic violence incident around 11:27 a.m. at a residence in the 2200 block of Fountain Circle in Lambertville, Mich., a small community in Bedford Township just north of the Ohio-Michigan border.
+According to the Monroe County Sheriff's Office, deputies were dispatched to a 911 call of an in-progress domestic violence incident around 11:27 a.m. at a residence in the 2200 block of Fountain Circle in Lambertville.

 A sheriff's deputy entered the residence to perform a welfare check and saw the husband "actively assaulting" his wife.
 The deputy then stopped the assault and detained the husband.

+Edward Hite, 81, was detained without further incident and hospitalized following the alleged assault.

-The wife was taken to the hospital due to "significant injuries" she suffered in the assault.
-She later died at the hospital.
+His wife, 78-year-old Barbara Hite, was taken to the hospital due to "significant injuries" she suffered in the assault.
+Barbara Hite died at the hospital at 2:55 p.m., according to the Lucas County Coroner's Office.

+The coroner's report states an autopsy was performed on Barbara Hite and found the cause of death to be multiple blunt-force injuries.
+Her death was subsequently classified as a homicide.

+Booking records from the Lucas County Jail show that Edward Hite was arrested at the hospital by Sylvania police on Friday and is charged with murder.

 A Monroe County Sheriff's Office Detective Bureau investigation into the incident is ongoing.
 Anyone with information is asked to contact the detective bureau at 734-240-7530.